The entropic approach to causal correlations: Multipartite entropic causal inequalities

 \subsection{Causal Bayesian network method}

 It is instructive to first look into the details of the tripartite case -- in which case we shall denote the parties Alice (${\rm A}$), Bob (${\rm B}$) and Charlie (${\rm C}$), as is standard -- before generalizing the method to more parties.
 The general method follows that used for the bipartite case in Sec.~\ref{sec:causal_str_bi}, and the relevant conditional DAG is shown in Fig.~\ref{fig:dag_tri}.
-The set of observable variables to be considered here is $S = \{X,Y,Z,A,B,C\}$.
+The set of observable variables to be considered here is $S = \{X,Y,Z,A,B,C\}$, the marginal scenario and the probability structure are ${\mathcal M} = {\mathcal S} = \{S\}$.

 The polytope of tripartite causal correlations (i.e., of the form Eq.~\eqref{eq:causal_corr}) can be written as